traversc/seqtrie/README.md

 ### Install

-`devtools::install_github("traversc/seqtrie")`
+`install.packages("seqtrie")`

-### Simple example
+### More examples

-To demonstrate the interface, below is a simple example where we insert some sequences (strings), erase one and then plot out the tree.
+Below is a simple example where we insert some sequences (strings), erase one and then plot out the tree.

 ``` r
 library(seqtrie)